Restaurants

 FISH SHOP is a "fine-casual" riff on the classic fish and chip shop, with the same sea breeze vibe but slightly more polished offerings on the menu.
 Led by head chef Joel Bennett, who you'll know from Peppe's, Bistrode, and Three Blue Ducks, the fish is sustainable and the menu is seasonal, healthier than your typical beer-battered flathead wrapped in newspaper, and with a Mediterranean mood.
 At FISH SHOP the menu has been crafted for dine-in, takeaway, or order fish to cook at home.
 Choose from ocean trout, salmon, swordfish, ora king salmon, and market specials, and pair it with FISH SHOP's housemade sauces and condiments.
 There's also a menu of salads and vegetable dishes like charred cabbage with ginger, shallot, and nori, or carrots with salsa verde, spices, and yoghurt.

-For more great dining options by the water, check out Sydney's best waterfront restaurants
+For more great dining options, check out

 Get our top stories direct to your inbox.